45 Most Common Types of Spiders in Florida

 This spider is typically only about an eighth-inch long (1.5 millimeters).
 It’s difficult to spot because it’s light brown and blends into its surroundings well.

 If you do spot a tan jumping spider, avoid touching it.
-Its venom isn’t toxic to humans but will make your skin very itchy for several hours!
+Its venom isn’t toxic to humans but will make your skin itchy for several hours!

 9. Arrowhead Orbweaver

 These spiders are usually about the size of an adult’s palm and have patterns that look like yellow and black orbs.
-The webs from this spider are usually found under rocks or on wooden fences.
+The webs of this spider are usually found under rocks or on wooden fences.

 10. Spotted Orbweaver